staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 Running mutation testing in our CI based on GitHub Actions took around ~15m 30s in total per PHP version we support.
 In this article I will describe how I approached this problem and what we came up with.

+Most of the following ideas and optimizations will also fit for other PHPUnit code coverage use cases.

 ### Getting a better idea what is slow